matthias-stemmler/annimate/docs/dev/ANNIS.md

 ### Annotation Lookup via Coverage

 When exporting a match node annotation, if the annotation is not directly on the match node, Annimate also searches the tokens covered by that node and any nodes covering those tokens.
 This handles corpora where the annotation lives on an overlapping span rather than on the match node itself.
 This fallback does not apply to "Match in context" export, where only the annotation directly on the match node is used.

+### Edge Annotation Lookup

+When exporting an edge annotation, Annimate reads it from an edge directly between the two selected match nodes.
+Unlike the node annotation case (see [Annotation Lookup via Coverage](#annotation-lookup-via-coverage)), there is no fallback through `Coverage`: only edges between the match nodes themselves are considered, not edges between tokens they cover or spans that overlap them.

+If multiple components match the requested edge type (i.e. share the same `(ctype, name)` but differ in namespace/layer), the annotation value is taken from the first component that has a value for the requested annotation key, ordered alphabetically by namespace/layer with the empty namespace first.

 ### Query Validation